Entry requirements for this course are normally:

 - Alternative qualifications and/or significant experience may be accepted, subject to approval.

-- International students must provide evidence of proficiency in English.
-If below the required level you may be able to take one of our pre-sessional English courses.
-International students with qualifications in 'creative' or ‘practice' subjects should submit a portfolio of work with their application.
+- International students with qualifications in 'creative' or ‘practice' subjects should submit a portfolio of work with their application.

 - All suitably qualified applicants are normally interviewed or considered for admittance under alternative arrangements.
 Interview will be by portfolio of practice based and/or theoretical work and a statement of intent.